alozano-77/AWS-SAA-C02-Course/README.md

 #### 1.2.5.1.
 Infrastructure as as Service (IaaS)

-The unit of consumption is an instance
+The unit of consumption is an instance.
-EC2 instance is configured to launch into a single VPC subnet.
+An EC2 instance is configured to launch into a single VPC subnet.
 Private service by default, public access must be configured.
 The VPC needs to support public access.
 If you use a custom VPC then you must handle the networking on your own.

 EC2 deploys into one AZ.
 If it fails, the instance fails.

-Different sizes and capabilities all use On-Demand Billing - Per second.
+Different sizes and capabilities.
+All use On-Demand Billing - Per second.
 Only pay for what you consume.

-Charge for running the instance, CPU, memory and storage.
-Extra cost for any commercial software the instance deploys with.

 Local on-host storage or **Elastic Block Storage**